AtlanticR/bioRworkshops/03_Datawrangling/01_GettingStarted.md

 ## Put stuff up onto Github

-In R Studio, putting stuff back to a cloned repo is easy.
+In R Studio, putting stuff back to a cloned repo is easy, as long as you are either owner or a "collaborator".
 You just:
   1) Select all of the items that you want to put back
   2) Click "Commit", and at the prompt, type your commit message
   3) Click "Push" (and enter your credentials)

+If you lack the permissions to push changes back, you can always do a "pull request", or "fork" the repository.

 That's it!
 Now when I go back to https://github.com/AtlanticR/bioRworkshops, I can see my new folder and this handy file.